Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities

-Calculational details for both expansion are given in the Supplemental Material.
+Calculational details for both expansions are given in the Supplementary Information.
 I use the first expansion to calculate the first four moments of $P(N^*_i)$ up to order ${\cal O}(\mu^{p_1} \sigma^{p_2})$, $p_1+p_2 \le 6$.
-How it is applied in practice is illustrated with several example calculations in the Supplemental Material.
+How it is applied in practice is illustrated in the Supplementary Information.
 The second expansion retains its validity for arbitrarily large values of $\mu$, however, it is mathematically more intricate and calculations are limited to ${\cal O}(\sigma^4)$.
 The two approaches give compatible results where their respective regimes of validity overlap.